To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 function nxdomain(dq)

-if dq.qname:isPartOf(nxdomainsuffix)
+if dq.qname:isPartOf(nxdomainsuffix) then

 dq:addAnswer(pdns.CNAME, "ourhelpfulservice.com")